 Why Would You Want to Hide a Title?

-Before I continue on, you might be curious as to why you would want to hide a widget title?
-The most common reason is something I’ve encountered too many times, which are sliders.
+Before I continue on, you might be curious as to why you would want to hide a widget title.
+The most common reason is something I’ve encountered too many times, which is sliders.
 But let’s look at a list of reasons why you would hide a widget title:

 - Using widgets to display a slider — you don’t want the title to show.